AdamBoley/Project-Beergate/README.md

 #### Review view

-The view that renders the entirety of a single review using the review.html page is called BeerReviewSingle.
+The view that renders the entirety of a single review using the review.html page is called ReviewSingle.

 This view holds two methods - a get method and a post method.
 These are little different from the PostDetail view of the walkthrough project, except that in each method I have chosen to explictly define a variable called context to hold the object that holds the various key - value pairs that can be used in the template.
 I consider that this is a more pythonic way of doing things, and I generally prefer explict variable declarations anyway.